Accelsnow/csc301-simple-checkout-system-web/README.md

 **Backend Model Design**

   - The database models we implement:

   Manager: {

   username: String, // username

   password\_hash: String // passoword

   }

   Item: {

   id: Integer, // unique item id

   name: String, // item name

   discount: Float, // item discount rate should be in range [0,1]

   price: Float, // item price should be in range [0,

   stock: Integer // iten stock should be in range [0,

   }

   Checkout: {

   id: Integer, // unique checkout id

   tax\_rate: Float, // global tax rate should be in range [0,

   discount: Float // global discount should be in range [0,1]

   }

 **Testing Instruction**

-- Testing for backend logic

-All tests are written in Pytest, the testing directory is &quot;assignment-1-4-accelsnow-altair59-backend/tests/&quot;, including:

-1. &quot;conftest.py&quot; for setting up testing environment.
-2. &quot;test\_db\_integrity.py&quot; for checking database integrity.
-3. &quot;test\_api\_correctness.py&quot; for checking api functionalities.

 - Testing for App functionality